 Most guidelines recommend that children between 3 to 5 years of age should sleep between 10 to 13 hours over a 24 hour period (which may or may not include a nap during the day).
 Children 6 to 12 years of age should sleep between 9 to 11/12 hours over a 24 hour period (1).

-It’s worth noting though that these are broad recommendations and sleep needs can vary quite a bit from one child to the next.
+It’s worth noting though that these are broad recommendations as individual sleep patterns and needs can vary quite a bit from one child to the next.
 An hour more or less sleep each day may be appropriate for some children.

 How do I know if my child is getting enough sleep?